splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 Accessing the flame graph
 ============================================

 To access the flame graph for your instrumented application or service in Splunk APM, select a service and then select the :guilabel:`AlwaysOn Profiling` section of the details panel.
+You can also select :guilabel:`AlwaysOn Profiling` from the APM landing page and then select a service in the service filter.

 .. note:: If the AlwaysOn Profiling section is not visible, see :ref:`profiling-troubleshooting`.